Samuel-Baumann/SYSC3303A-TFTP/README.txt

 * Code for each component + supplementary classes & constants

 Breakdown:
-* Code - Sirak and Henri:
+* Code - Sirak, Henri and Sam (Client/Server by Sirak & Henri, Error Simulator Updates by all 3)
-	* Fixed prior Read and Write errors that existed in Iteration #1
-	* Added support for error simulation for both server and client side
-* Supporting Documentation, UML, Sequence and Use Case: Sam
+* Supporting Documentation, Use Cases and State Machine Updates - Sam
-* State Machine diagrams: Gen
+* Updated UML Class and Squence Diagrams - Gen

 Setup:
 To run, a user must have an instance of the client and server on